walidpyh/KortzHeistHelper/README.md

 A [Cherax](https://cherax.menu/) Lua script for the new **Kortz Center Heist**.

-> **Heads up:** this is my first script, expect bugs!
+> **Heads up:** this is my first script, expect bugs and design ugliness 😅!
 I just wanted to share it with the community.

 ## Features